mpavan/ediblepickle/README.rst

 refresh only those things that need to be refreshed.
 While you may specify True/False directly, a more convenient approach could be to collect all the refresh values for different functions into a single file, and set them there.

+There are a few caveats to this approach however, which will be discussed after the example below.

 For instance, if I have a process that runs on input x, as a sequence of steps, that give you y1 = f1(x1), y2 = f2(y1), and yn = fn(yn-1).
 The checkpoint decoration could be of the form: